Blockchain, the distributed ledger technology behind Bitcoin, could provide the key to a new, method of recording transactions.

 Who’s using or experimenting with distributed ledgers?

 There’s a lot going on in the blockchain sector.
 In financial services, technology firm R3 has organised a consortium of banks to work together on prototype projects.
-Meanwhile, a consortium of seven European banks will be utilising a platform called the Digital Trade Chain (DTC).
+Meanwhile, a consortium of seven European banks utilised a platform called the Digital Trade Chain (DTC).

 In business, JPMorganChase, Microsoft, Intel and many other organisations have formed the Enterprise Ethereum Alliance (EEA) to make blockchain better suited to commercial applications.